flyer-deploy/flyer/CONTRIBUTING.md

 ## For admins/leads

-- For each release, create git tag with value `release-${version}`.
+- For each release, create git tag with value `v${version}`.
 The version uses semantic versioning